The egg then proceeds down the fallopian tube, where it may come in contact with a sperm and be fertilised.

 How to Test for Ovulation

-At-home testing generally assesses hormone levels in pee, although a clinician may do both urine and blood tests.
+At-home testing generally assesses hormone levels in urine, although a clinician may do both urine and blood tests.

-• Luteinizing hormones levels increase dramatically approximately 36 hours before ovulation, which may be detected with an at-home urine test
+- Luteinizing hormone levels increase dramatically approximately 36 hours before ovulation, which may be detected with an at-home urine test

 You receive reliable results from an at-home test, be sure you carefully follow the instructions.